hsjpekka/juoppoko/README.md

 # juoppoko
-Saves drunken alcoholic drinks and calculates blood alcohol content.
+Keeps log of drinks and calculates blood alcohol content.